 We’ve produced this standalone guide to redeeming points between the US and Europe focusing initially on oneworld redemptions for using Qantas Points or Asia Miles.
 Given the vast number of airline and route options.
 I got lucky in our case, but new flights with award availability don’t launch all that frequently.

-I used 50,000 Qantas Points per passenger plus only $5 in taxes and fees.
+I used 50,000 Qantas Points per passenger plus only $5 in taxes and fees (jumps to 57,000 Qantas Points from 18 September 2019 onwards).
 Yep, $5.
 Why?
 As we’ve written about before, when using Qantas Points for American Airlines flights, taxes are very low.

 AA142 has a scheduled 9.55am departure, and American has a 60 minute check-in cut off for international flights.
 We screwed up massively with the timing of our transfer from Manhattan to JFK, and arrived to check in by the skin of our teeth at about 8.52am.